 In March 2019, Bridget decided to become the change she wanted to see in Pennsylvania.
 She made history by becoming the first Democratic Woman from Lackawanna County to hold the office of State Representative in over 55 years as she won with more than sixty-three percent of the vote.

 Since being sworn into office in April 2019, Bridget has been a voice for people across the 114th Legislative District.
-During her short time in office, Bridget has already brought $8.9 million back to the district for infrastructural updates and community revitalization.
+During her short time in office, Bridget has already brought over $215 million back to the district for infrastructural updates and community revitalization.

 It’s crucial to Bridget that we continue the progress we are making in the 114th district in the short period of time she has been in office and not turn back.